Justin Bieber ‘disappointed’ by Arkansas QB’s decision to ditch singer’s gear

 FAYETTEVILLE, Ark.
-(KNWA) — After the Arkansas Razorbacks’ stunning loss to San Jose State on Saturday, quarterback Nick Starkel took to Twitter to say he’ll be refocusing his attention and ditching his trademark pregame Justin Bieber shirt.
+(KFTA) — After the Arkansas Razorbacks’ stunning loss to San Jose State on Saturday, quarterback Nick Starkel took to Twitter to say he’ll be refocusing his attention and ditching his trademark, pregame Justin Bieber shirt.

 The pop superstar responded to Starkel on Instagram, expressing his disappointment in the quarterback’s decision.